 We think it sounds like a great feature which gives you the thinking space of a commute, without the stress, cost and discomfort.

 Mindfulness has become something of a buzzword of late, but there is a solid concept behind the trendiness.
 By turning your attention inwards for a set period each day, you can put your problems into perspective and feel less overwhelmed by your workload.
 With this in mind, Microsoft has teamed up with the popular Headspace app to introduce guided meditations for Teams users.

 Teams will automatically integrate these ten-minute sessions into your workflow, so you won’t have to worry about them clashing with other tasks.
 Meditations can form part of the virtual commute, or they can be scheduled during the working day.
 Early signs point to this being a highly effective method of stress relief.
 A study conducted by Microsoft showed a 30% decrease in stress after 30 days of using Headspace at work.

 Microsoft has long used MyAnalytics and Workplace Analytics to help users increase their productivity.
 Now it is using the same tools to improve the well-being of its users with personal productivity insights.
 Powered by MyAnalytics, PPIs help you to strengthen your relationships with colleagues by scheduling catch-ups and allowing you to leave praise for good work.
 The new feature also analyses your schedule to help you find time for rest and relaxation.

-buy Ivermectin scabies online For advice on getting the most out of Microsoft Teams, or any other remote working queries, don’t hesitate to get in touch.
+For advice on getting the most out of Microsoft Teams or any other remote working queries, don’t hesitate to get in touch.